BattModels/asimtools/paper.md

 Atomic SIMulation Tools (`ASIMTools`) is a lightweight workflow and simulation manager for reproducible atomistic simulations on Unix-based systems.
-Within the framework, simulations can be transferred across environments, DFT codes, interatomic potentials and atomic structures.
+Within the framework, simulations can be transferred across computing environments, DFT codes, interatomic potentials and atomic structures.
 By using in-built or user-defined python modules (called asimmodules) and utilities, users can run simulation recipes and automatically scale them on slurm based clusters or locally on their console.
-The core idea is to separate the dependence of the atomistic potential/calculator, the simulation environment and the simulation protocol thereby allowing the same simulation to be run with different calculators, structures or on different computers with just a change of one parameter in an input file after initial setup.
-This is extremely useful at a time when benchmarking Machine Learning Interatomic Potentials has become a core part of computational materials science.
+The core idea is to separate the dependence of the atomistic potential/calculator, the computing environment and the simulation protocol thereby allowing the same simulation to be run with different calculators, structures or on different computers with just a change of one parameter in an input file after initial setup.
+This is increasingly necessary as benchmarking Machine Learning Interatomic Potentials has become a core part of computational materials science.
 Input and output files follow a simple standard format, usually yaml, providing a simple interface that also acts as a record of the parameters used in a simulation without having to edit python